Henri Ford: Career

+Research and affiliations

 Ford has done groundbreaking research on the pathogenesis of necrotizing enterocolitis.
 According to CHLA, he has written over 300 research publications.
 He served as President of the Association for Academic Surgery from 2002 to 2003 and is the immediate past President of the Society of Black Academic Surgeons, having served in that post 2010–11.
 He is a fellow of the American Association for the Surgery of Trauma, the American Academy of Pediatrics, and the American College of Surgeons.
+Since July 2010, he has been a Trustee of Princeton University.

 Work in Haiti

-In 1997 Ford made his first visit to Haiti following his family's escape.
+In 1997, Ford made his first visit to Haiti following his family's escape.
 He later described being horrified by the abject poverty and the poor conditions at Hôpital Albert Schweitzer Haiti.
 He returned several times in the 1990s as a visiting doctor.

-After his sister called the conditions in Haiti following the earthquake of 12 January 2010, "apocalyptic", Ford contacted a friend at the U.S. State Department to offer help.
+After his sister called the conditions in Haiti following the 2010 Haiti earthquake, "apocalyptic", Ford contacted a friend at the U.S. State Department to offer help.
 By 16 January he was in Haiti with the U.S. government's emergency rescue team.
 His brothers Billy Ford and Jean Ford, also doctors, soon joined him in Haiti to treat earthquake victims.

-At first Ford operated on patients in a closet at the U.S. Embassy, but when one boy's injuries proved too serious to treat there he and the boy flew by helicopter to the USS Carl Vinson.
+Ford operated on patients in a closet at the U.S. Embassy, but when one boy's injuries proved too serious to treat there he and the boy flew by helicopter to the USS Carl Vinson.
 After operating on the boy, Ford remained aboard the Carl Vinson treating other pediatric patients.
-In one case, he removed a piece of concrete from a girl's skull with the help of Jerry Berman U.S. Navy doctor and Sanjay Gupta, a neurosurgeon and CNN medical correspondent.
+In one case, he removed a piece of concrete from a girl's skull with the help of Jerry Berman, a U.S. Navy doctor, and Sanjay Gupta, a neurosurgeon and CNN medical correspondent.

 After returning to land, Ford helped the Haitian Group for the Study of Kaposi Sarcoma and Opportunistic Infections (GHESKIO) set up a field hospital at the soccer field on the campus of Université Quisqueya in Port-au-Prince.
 He treated patients at the field hospital and spread word about it in the streets of Port-au-Prince, recruiting patients and health care workers from the population.
 Referring to his work for the GHESKIO hospital, Weill Cornell Medical College called Ford "invaluable", saying he "served both as a skilled surgeon and as a bridge between the United States and Haitian medical teams."
 WebMD named Ford and three others, including Gupta, "Haiti Health Heroes".

 Ford spent two weeks in Haiti during his initial visit following the earthquake.
 He returned eight times within a year of the quake to continue his medical work.